-Mrs. 20SF and I just got our first annual Costco “Executive” membership rebate check in the mail a few weeks ago, after upgrading to the Gold Star Executive membership from the standard membership, last fall.
+Mrs. 20SF and I just received our first annual Costco “Executive” membership rebate check in the mail a few weeks ago, after upgrading to the Gold Star Executive membership from the standard membership, last fall.

 We had been slowly increasing our annual Costco spend as we have shifted the majority of our grocery spend from other grocers over the years.
 We decided to give “Executive” a shot when the cashier stated that if we upgraded and don’t come out ahead versus the standard membership, Costco would refund the cost difference between the two membership levels.

 Was the Costco membership worth it?
 I’ll share my results, but you’re not here to see if the cost of standard or executive Costco membership is worth it to me, you’re here to see if it is worth it to you.
 So I’ll break down the numbers to help you make that calculation.

 Step 1: Understand the Differences Between Costco’s Membership Levels